-That said, there is a restaurant that sells food and drinks, including rum coconuts which is my favorite Central America cocktail.
+That said, there is a restaurant that sells food and drinks, including rum coconuts which is my favorite Central American cocktail.
 If you’re looking for a place to relax for the day, it is an option.
 There also is a Tarzan swing you can use here.
-The cost to enter is $5 USD (2018).

 Ojo de Agua is situated in the middle of the island, on the road between the two volcanoes about 2km from Santa Domingo.